Bandar Puteri Puchong

 Within the township is a bustling commercial centre filled with a variety of businesses and services, including many major banks, a variety of eateries, a wet market - Puteri Mart in Bandar Puteri 5, and a hypermarket - Hero Market, in the building where Giant used to occupy located in Bandar Puteri 1.
-Bank of China (M) Bhd opened its 6th branch in Malaysia at Tower 2, PFCC, Puteri Puchong in 2012.
+Bank of China (M) Bhd opened its 6th branch in Malaysia at Tower 2, Puchong Financial Corporate Centre (PFCC), Puteri Puchong in 2012.
+There are 4 LRT station in Bandar Puteri: IOI Puchong Jaya (SP24), Pusat Bandar Puchong (SP25), Taman Perindustrian Puchong (SP26), and Bandar Puteri (SP27).
+All LRT stations stated here are part of Sri Petaling Line.
+Rapid Kl bus services are available.